 There’s a difference in water capacity for different trailers.
 Although I have a fairly big 43-gallon freshwater tank, there are four people in my family.
 If the campground doesn’t have shower installations, we can’t all take showers daily.
 This is something to consider ahead of time.

 Don’t worry about the strange taste in the drinking water on the first use.
 It is completely normal (and healthy) and will pass after a few run-throughs.

-I think it is a good idea to stock your RV with hand sanitizer.
-This is to prevent using too much water after using the toilet.
-Also, be sure to turn off the water as you are brushing your teeth.
+I think it is a good idea to stock your RV with a hand-sanitizer.
+This is to prevent using too much water after going to the toilet.
+Also, be sure to turn off the water as you brush your teeth.

-Okay, so you had a great first camping trip in your travel trailer.
+Okay, so you’ve had a great first camping trip in your travel trailer.
 Now, you need to find an RV dump station.
-This can be a bit hard at first (especially on your own and during your first trip), but if you ask around, you can find one.
-Or you can easily search for them on your phone.
+This can be a bit hard at first (especially on your own and during your first trip), but if you ask around, it shouldn’t be too painful of a process.

 Upon arrival at the dump station, park before the dump hole so you can make sure that the trailer is on the right side.
-You should have bought an RV dump hose because they don’t come with new trailers.
+You’ll want to have purchased an RV dump hose because they don’t come with new trailers.

-Once you connect one end of the dump hose to your trailer and place the other one into the hole, then pull the black lever that can be found underneath your trailer.
-All of the accumulated sewage will spill forth, so be warned.
-Once the nastiness has washed away, then you will pull the gray lever.
-After it deposits, then remove the dump hose and wash it thoroughly.
-Then store the hose in the RVs bumper.
+Once you connect one end of the dump hose to your trailer and place the other one into the hole, pull the black lever that can be found underneath your trailer.
+All of the accumulated sewage will spill forth, so you’re forewarned.
+Once the nastiness has washed away, remove the dump hose, wash it thoroughly, and store it.